batkinson/checkers/README.md

 # Checkers

-It's just what it sounds like: a simple checkers game.
-I started this project with a fellow Hacker School attendee to explore and gain experience with pygame and python software development tools like nosetest and travis-ci.
+A simple checkers game.
+I started this project with a fellow programmer at Hacker School to explore and gain experience with pygame and software engineering tools for the python ecosystem, like nosetest and travis-ci.
+It became a motif for learning a number of other things.

+I used this and my [nodejs-based web application](https://github.com/batkinson/checkers-html) to make a bootable game server with a raspberry pi.
+The pygame-based clients locate the game server using avahi/zeroconf by default.
+I also rewrote the game server to be single-threaded so it runs more efficiently under CPython.

 ![Game Screen](images/screenshot.png?raw=true)